cooper/quiki/doc/blocks.md

 clear{}
 ```

-This is mostly useless now that the built-in wiki classes `clear`, `clear-left`,
+This is mostly useless now that the built-in quiki classes `clear`, `clear-left`,
 and `clear-right` can be used on any block:

 ```